 Most of the study participants aged one biological year for each chronological year.
 Some, however, put on as much as three biological years for every one year, while others didn't increase in biological age at all during the 12-year span the study surveyed.
 Using a subset of the biomarkers, the researchers calculated that at 38 years old, the participants' biological ages ranged from 28 to 61.

 Studies looking at biological age have been done before, but mainly in older people who already had age-related diseases.
-Earlier studies also generally took just a single reading that compared chronological with biological age and didn’t examine the pace of aging over time.
+Earlier studies also generally took just a single reading that compared chronologically with biological age and didn't examine the pace of aging over time.

 Health issues happen at any age.
 How your body reacts to those health issues differs from person to person.
-The need for Long Term Health Care is just one measure of how we feel and the "age" we feel.
+The need for long-term health care is just one measure of how we feel and the "age" we feel.

 The U.S. Department of Health and Human Services says if you reach the age of 65 you will have a 70% chance of needing some type of Long Term Health Care service before you pass.
 A 2013 U.S. Senate Commission report says 44% of all those who are receiving Long Term Health Care services are under age 65.